-Avoid adding vitamin C drops to your guinea pig’s water as the compound can dissipate quickly.
+Avoid adding vitamin C drops to your guinea pig’s drinking water as the compound can dissipate quickly.

 Food for guinea pigs should contain a bit of calcium to maintain healthy teeth and bones.
 However, too much calcium can lead to bladder stones.

 Did you know that guinea pigs are lactose intolerant?

 Although milk is a good source of calcium for humans, cavies lack the enzymes in their GI tract to digest dairy products.

 If you spot white deposits in your piggy’s urine, then they might be getting too much calcium.

 Take a look at the pellets and the type of hay you’re feeding your cavy to see where you might be going wrong.

 Timothy hay is the best type of hay for your guinea pig as it’s high in fiber and low in calcium.